 Rent Before You Buy

 One of the best ways for you to determine if owning an RV is right for you is to rent one.
 Renting is essentially a test drive of the model and size RV you are interested in.
 You’ll learn a lot about the RV and about your skills at handling an RV by renting one for several days.
 We recommend RV Share for your RV rental as they have a huge selection of campers available just about everywhere in the USA.

 Getting your RV loan

-Before you move forward with your bad credit RV loan know that is very likely it will cost you more than an RV loan when you have good credit.
-Those with good credit can expect an interest rate of 3%-5%, however, if your credit is less than stellar you might have to pay as punch as 24% or as high as you state legal limits allow.
+Before you move forward with your bad credit RV loan, know that it is very likely it will cost you more than an RV loan when you have good credit.
+Those with good credit can expect an interest rate of 3%-5%.
+However, if your credit is less than stellar, you might have to pay as punch as 24% or as high as you state legal limits allow.